pierredavidbelanger/githubappcaster/README.md

 Publish GitHub repository releases as Sparkle compatible appcast.xml

-This project is a [Heroku](https://heroku.com) ready JAVA JAX-RS server side application that accept requests for `/your_project/appcast.xml`, fetch (using the [GitHub API](https://developer.github.com/v3/)) releases infos from `github.com/your_username/your_project`, then format and return then into a [Sparkle compatible RSS feed](https://github.com/yahoo/Sparkle/blob/master/Sample%20Appcast.xml).
+This project is a [Heroku](https://heroku.com) ready JAVA JAX-RS server side application that accept requests for `/your_project/appcast.xml`, fetch (using the [GitHub API](https://developer.github.com/v3/)) the releases infos from `github.com/your_username/your_project`, then format and return then into a [Sparkle](https://sparkle-project.org/) compatible [RSS feed](https://github.com/sparkle-project/Sparkle/blob/master/Resources/SampleAppcast.xml).

-**WARNING:** Please understand the implications of issuing a GitHub personal access token.
-Ensure that the token you use is only used for this tool, and that you allow only the `public_repo` scope, or else, your private repositories releases may leak to the public!
+**WARNING:** Please understand the implications of issuing a GitHub [personal access tokens](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
+Ensure that the token you create is only used for this tool, and that you allow only the `public_repo` scope, or else, your private repositories releases may leak to the public!

 ## Deploy the server side application